-At the annual general shareholders meeting held in November 2016, our shareholders reappointed Kost to serve as our independent auditors.
+At the annual general shareholders meeting held in November 2017, our shareholders reappointed Kost to serve as our independent auditors.
 Kost and other EY affiliates billed the Company the following fees for professional services in each of the last two fiscal years:

+Year Ended December 31

+2017 2016

-Ye Year Ended Decemb 2016 20 (U.S. dollars in thousands)
+(U.S. dollars in thousands)

-2016 2015

-Audit Fees \$ 2,839 \$ 2,784
+Audit Fees \$ 3,064 \$ 2,839

-Tax Fees 318 263
+Tax Fees 307 318

-Other Fees 137 222
+Other Fees 319 137

-Total \$ 3,294 \$ 3,269
+Total \$ 3,690 \$ 3,294

 "Audit Fees" are the aggregate fees for the audit of our consolidated annual financial statements.
-This category also includes services generally provided by the independent auditor, such as consents and assistance with and review of documents filed with the SEC, as well as with documentation related to Sarbanes-Oxley Act implementation.
-It also includes fees billed for accounting consultations regarding the accounting treatment of matters that occur in the regular course of business, implications of new accounting pronouncements and other accounting issues that occur from time to time.
+This category also includes services generally provided by the independent auditor, such as consents and assistance with and review of documents filed with the SEC.
+It also includes fees billed for accounting consultations regarding the accounting treatment of matters that occur in the regular course of business, implications of new accounting pronouncements and implementation of Topic 606 and other accounting issues that occur from time to time.